adamwlev/ElectionForecast/README.md

 electionprediction4.py - Implements Bayesian Simulation to get around the fact that computation with large numbers of candidates or large number of votes to go is too slow.

+Simulation is definetly the way to go for this problem and bayesian was the better one.
+To actually model this problem one would probably want the district by district data and do a seperate simulation for each of these to properly model the uncertainty.